 If your pet has an emergency during surgery hours, please telephone the practice immediately and we will ensure that you're offered an appointment on a priority basis.
 Please make it clear that the matter is not routine, and we will do our utmost to attend to you at the earliest opportunity.

 Outside of normal hours we run 24-hour service 365 days a year from our neighbouring practice Priory Vets in Bridlington.
+However, occasionally this may be a clinic in Scarborough, or Hull (whichever is more convenient for you).
 Telephone as normal and you will hear a message giving the contact details of the vet on duty.
 The on-call vet can discuss urgent and emergency conditions and arrange to see the patient where needed.

 Bad breath is not normal and can not only be due to tartar build up, but this can also cause damage to other organs too.